Updated on: October 2, 2025

 Doesn’t Windows already have an antivirus installed?

 Yes, most Windows computers come pre-installed with Microsoft Defender, which is much more useful now than it was a few years ago.
-However, it does not provide the same malware protection that the other antiviruses on this list do.
+However, it doesn’t provide the same malware protection as the other antiviruses on this list.

-For protection against ransomware, spyware, adware, and other dangers like phishing and identity theft, Defender isn’t good enough.
-While Windows offers basic protection by default, it doesn’t protect against any kind of advanced malware.
+For protection against ransomware, spyware, adware, and other threats, such as phishing and identity theft, Defender isn’t good enough.
+While Windows offers basic protection by default, it doesn’t protect against advanced malware.

 If you’re extremely careful and don’t have anything important to protect on your PC, Defender is fine.
-But if you keep any kind of sensitive info on your computer — logins, passwords, banking info, photos, etc. — you should get something more secure like Norton 360.
+But if you store any sensitive info on your computer — such as logins, passwords, banking details, or photos — you should get something more secure like Norton 360.

 Are free antiviruses good enough?

 No free antivirus will fully protect all of your data, but there are a few free Windows antiviruses that do a decent job of protecting your PC.
-They almost always lack necessary functions that are needed for 100% cybersecurity protection though, like:
+They almost always lack the necessary functions that are needed for 100% cybersecurity protection, though, like:

 - Ransomware protection.